peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 ### H3DU.PbrMaterial#specular

 Specular reflectivity of this material.
-Specular reflection is a reflection in the opposite direction from the direction the light reaches the material in, similar to a mirror.
+Specular reflection is a bounced-back reflection from the direction the light reaches the material in, similar to a mirror.
 As a result, depending on the viewing angle, specular reflection can give off shiny highlights on the material.